-Money, credit, monetary policy and the business cycle in the euro area: what has changed since the crisis?
+Money, Credit, Monetary Policy, and the Business Cycle in the Euro Area: What Has Changed Since the Crisis?

+Domenico Giannone,^a Michele Lenza,^b and Lucrezia Reichlin^c

-Domenico Giannone, Federal Reserve Bank of New York and CEPR Michele Lenza, European Central Bank and ECARES-ULB Lucrezia Reichlin, London Business School and CEPR
+^aFederal Reserve Bank of New York and CEPR

-Abstract
+^bEuropean Central Bank and ECARES-ULB

+^cLondon Business School and CEPR

 This paper studies the relationship between the business cycle and financial intermediation in the euro area.
-We establish stylized facts and study their stability during the global financial crisis and the European sovereign debt crisis.
-Long-term interest rates have been exceptionally high and long-term loans and deposits exceptionally low since the Lehman collapse.
-Instead, short-term interest rates and short-term loans and deposits did not show abnormal dynamics in the course of the financial and sovereign debt crisis.
+We establish stylized facts and study their stability during the global financial and the European sovereign debt crises.
+Long-term interest rates have been exceptionally high, and long-term loans and deposits exceptionally low, since the Lehman collapse.
+Instead, short-term interest rates and short-term loans and deposits did not show abnormal dynamics in the course of the financial and sovereign debt crises.

-JEL Classification: E32, E51, E52, C32, C51.
+JEL Codes: E32, E51, E52, C32, C51.